jcbpl/my-site/_posts/2016-08-03-welcome-to-jekyll.markdown

 - jekyll
 tags:
 - announcements
-notes: This is a sample post.
+notes: This is definitely a sample post.
 layout: post
 ---